jharwell/sierra/docs/src/platform/ros1robot/index.rst

   robot (this is a configuration parameter--see :ref:`ln-sierra-tutorials-project-main-config`).

-- ROS does not provide a way to say "Run this experiment for X seconds", SIERRA inserts its own timekeeper node into each robot which will exit after X seconds and take the roslaunch process with it.
+- ROS does not provide a way to say "Run this experiment for X seconds", so SIERRA inserts its own timekeeper node into each robot which will exit after X seconds and take the roslaunch process with it on each robot and/or the master node.

 See also :ref:`ln-sierra-req-code-ros1robot`.